 Note: do not send us transcripts for the qualifications you've already taken; you will only need to produce certificates or transcripts if you are offered a place here.
 However, if you are applying for a second undergraduate degree, you will need to send a transcript from your first degree separately, to the college that is considering your application.
 You do not upload this as part of your UCAS form.

 For any future exams, whoever writes your academic reference must tell us how they think you will perform in them.
 These predictions help the admissions tutors understand your academic potential and will let them know if you are going to meet the admission requirements for your course.

 We appreciate that many educational systems around the world do not usually predict a student's grades in this way; however without these predictions from your teacher we are unable to consider your application.
 There’s lots of advice for teachers in the teachers’ section of our website, the teachers’ e-guide and on UCAS about writing references and predicting grades.

 Using predicted grades means you can apply to study at Oxford before you have finished school (or equivalent) and you don't have to wait until all your exams are complete and your results are known.
 If you are made an offer of a place, it will be conditional on your achieving the required grades (based on the entrance requirements for your course) in any outstanding exams.

 What if you can't provide predicted grades?

-If you have any exams or qualifications listed in the 'Not Yet Completed Qualifications' section of your UCAS form then you must get your teacher to provide predicted grades for them.
+If you have listed any exams or qualifications as not yet taken on your UCAS form, then you must get your teacher to provide predicted grades for them.